seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 To those that, without heed, do plunge into 't.
 He is a man, setting his fate aside,
 Of comely virtues:
-Nor did he soil the fact with cowardice–
+Nor did he soil the fact with cowardice--
-An honour in him which buys out his fault–
+An honor in him which buys out his fault--
 But with a noble fury and fair spirit,
 Seeing his reputation touch'd to death,
 He did oppose his foe: